Field Trips and Optional Student Travel

 The university supports student learning and enrichment activities outside the classroom, including field trips and other university-coordinated travel.
 The information and resources on this page are provided to assist faculty or staff trip coordinators in planning.
 Please review and contact us if you have questions or need additional guidance.

-Optional university-coordinated student travel - travel NOT associated with a recognized student organization.
-This may include:
+Optional university-sponsored student travel This may include:

-- travel for a course not required for credit and for which a student can elect whether or not to participate,
+- travel for a course not required for credit and for which a student can elect whether or not to participate

-- travel for professional conferences or association meetings,
+- travel for professional conferences or association meetings

-- learning community activities organized by faculty or staff,
+- learning community activities organized by faculty or staff

-- professional site visits,
+- professional site visits

-- service projects.
+- service projects

 Trip coordinators should complete the appropriate participation agreement and provide to students to read and sign prior to departure.
 Language in the form templates should NOT be edited except for the highlighted fields.
-Be sure to include a detailed description of the field trip and the associated risks.
+Be sure to include a detailed description of the trip and the associated risks.